Beaujolais nouveau

 Beaujolais nouveau (/ˌboʊʒəˈleɪ nuːˈvoʊ/ BOH-zhə-LAY-_-noo-VOH, /fr/) is a red wine made from Gamay grapes produced in the Beaujolais region of France.
 It is a vin de primeur, fermented just a few weeks before being released for sale on the third Thursday of November.
 Distributors compete to get the first bottles to different global markets.
+In 2024, Beaujolais nouveau sold 14.3 million bottles worldwide, representing of the total production of the Beaujolais vineyards.